Skindred

 Skindred is a Welsh band that fuses heavy metal with other genres, most notably reggae.
 Formed in Newport in 1998, they are well known for their energetic and involving live performances and have won several awards including "Best Live Band" at the 2011 UK Metal Hammer Golden Gods Awards and the "Devotion Award" at the 2011 Kerrang!
 Awards.
+In 2026, the band's ninth album You Got This became their first album to top the UK Albums Chart.

 History

 Dub War and beginning (1993–2001)

 Dub War was formed in Newport, Wales in 1993 and eventually signed with Earache Records, releasing two full-length studio albums on the label during that decade: Pain and Wrong Side Of Beautiful (the band later released Westgate Under Fire in 2022).
 Pain hit #1 in the UK Independent Album chart.
 Dub War’s metal crossover sound set the template for which lead vocalist Benji Webbe and his band mates in Skindred would later adopt and perfect.

 Originally, Webbe started his career in music with a group of friends that filmed a music video to go along with a song named "Point of No Return" that was sung on location in Newport in 1990, alongside, Que, John Friendly and Steven Draycott.
 Benji tried to form a band out of the people featured in the video (that was going to be called Bancall) however the name was changed to Dub War.
 The band thereafter disbanded in 1999 due to disputes with the label, which have since been rectified.